 Parents Anonymous, Inc.

 Claremont, CA 91711-3475

 Model.
-17 groups throughout LA county.
+19 groups throughout LA county.
 Founded 1987.
-Support network, sharing of experiences and feelings between grandparents and other relative caregivers who are raising their grandchildren for various reasons.
+Support network, educational information, sharing of experiences and feelings between grandparents and other relative caregivers who are raising their grandchildren for various reasons.
 Phone support, networking, advocacy, social activities, group member listings, emergency assistance, information and referrals.
 Assistance in starting similar groups.

 22048 Sherman Way #217